When it comes time to start setting up your home gym, an essential piece of equipment is going to be the curl bar, also known as barbell.

 - Features a no maintenance snap ring lock...

-This curl bar weighs 22 pounds which is a slightly more massive than other average barbells like it.
-Olympic plates can be slid over the 2-inch sleeves on the ends.
-The ends rotate so that the plates won’t turn the bar during a workout.
+Olympic plates can be slid over the 2-inch sleeves on the ends and these ends rotate so that the plates won’t turn the bar during a workout.

 The knurling is sufficient to give enough grip without causing pain or discomfort to your hands.
-The center part of the curl bar doesn’t have any knurling leaving it a bit slippery, so it may not be as effective for narrow grip exercises.
+The main negative we found when using this curl bar was that the center part of the curl bar doesn’t have any knurling, leaving it a bit slippery, so it may not be as effective for exercises that require a narrower grip.

 The finish comes in a chrome or black option.
-The downside to the finish is that it seems as though it comes off fairly easily.
-The black stays on a bit better than the chrome.
+One downside to the finish is that it seems as though it wears away fairly easily, but according to other peoples reviews, the black stays on a bit better than the chrome.

 - RUGGED This champion Olympic weight curling...